lrodrig-ibm/dte-industrial-visual-analysis/README.md

 # Industrial Visual Analysis

 In this code pattern, we will identify industrial equipment for various damages upon visual inspection by using machine learning classification techniques.
 Using Watson Visual Recognition, we will analyze the image against a trained classifier to inspect oil and gas pipelines with six identifiers - Normal, Burst, Corrosion, Damaged Coating, Joint Failure and Leak.
-For each image we will provide a percent match with each of the categories on how closely the image matches one of the damaged identifiers or the Normal identifier.
+For each image we will provide a percent matchf with each of the categories on how closely the image matches one of the damaged identifiers or the Normal identifier.
 This data can then be used to create a dashboard to the pipelines needing immediate attention to no attention.

 The image data is stored in a Cloudant database which makes it easier to connect remote devices (including drones) to capture images.
 The database can store different properties of the images like location and description.
 This code pattern demonstrates a NodeJS application that is notified when an image is added to the Cloudant database.
 The application performs the Visual Recognition analysis and updates the Cloudant database with the analysis data.